 11th September 2018, Gran Canaria, Spain

-A workshop will be organised on the subject "Maritime Spatial Planning for Islands" during the week of 10th September in Gran Canaria, Spain.
+A workshop was organised on the subject "Maritime Spatial Planning for Islands" on the 11th of September 2018 in Gran Canaria, Spain.
 As highlighted during the MSP Conference "Addressing Land-Sea Interactions" (Malta, June 2017), particular challenges and opportunities exist for the development and implementation of MSP and sustainable Blue Growth in island contexts.

-Workshop participants will engage in active knowledge and experience-exchange during interactive sessions to:
+Workshop participants engaged in active knowledge and experience-exchange during interactive sessions to:

 • Identify common challenges and opportunities in developing and implementing MSP and delivering Blue Growth in island contexts